ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 **That was a lot of stuff**

-As I mentioned at the top the population component is one of the more complicated pieces of any simulation.
+As I mentioned at the top, the population component is one of the more complicated pieces of any simulation.
 It's not important to grasp everything right now.
 We'll see many of the same patterns repeated in the ``setup`` method of other components later.
 The unique things here are worth coming